-Within the whole School it may be expected that 10-15% of pupils could be described as highly talented in a particular subject or subjects.
-A few may be very able across most of the curriculum.
 There is a clear distinction between potential and attainment.
 Not all very able pupils will be among the highest attainers in terms of exam grades.
 Equally, some pupils may come into the school very well trained for and successful in exams, but without independent problem-solving ability, which may lead teachers to make false assumptions about how that pupil will cope with deeper academic challenges.
+Because of this rather than rely solely on entrance, internal and external exam results and/or teacher recommendations, we look most carefully at the results of the baseline aptitude tests taken by all students on entry (MidYis, Yelis and Alis).
+Scores in these tests of 130 or more place students in the top 2% nationally.
+Although a student may have an off day and underperform in these baseline tests, a strong result is never achieved by luck so it is a good indicator of aptitude, though not the only one.